deepakkk3/GoldFinder/README.md

 ### GoldFinder: Comprehensive Automated Recon and Vulnerability Assessment Tool

-GoldFinder is a powerful Bash script designed to automate and streamline the process of reconnaissance and vulnerability assessment.
-By leveraging a suite of integrated tools, GoldFinder filters and organizes results to help you efficiently identify critical vulnerabilities in your targets.
+GoldFinder is an advanced Bash script that automates subdomain enumeration, URL crawling, and vulnerability testing.
+It integrates essential tools like `subfinder`, `waybackurls`, `sqlmap`, `nuclei`, and more.
+Results are systematically organized for efficient analysis.

+**Usage:**
+- `./goldfinder.sh -d [domain]` for domain-based scans
+- `./goldfinder.sh -t [target file]` for file-based targets

 **Key Features:**

 1. **Subdomain Enumeration:**